 Sound appealing?
-Here’s all you need to know about being a campground host.
+Here’s what you need to know about beinga campground host.

 What will I be doing?

-A campground host is a volunteer who stays in a national park campground during peak visitation periods for a specific peak period, like the Easter break or a long weekend, or an extended period of time (up to a few months) to support park rangers and campers.
+A campground host is a volunteer who stays in a national park campground during peak visitation periods for a specific peak period, like long weekends, school holidays, or an extended period of time (up to a few months) to support park rangers and campers.

 Duties usually include: